Knee Strengthening Will Help Avoid Injuries

 Preventing Knee Injuries

-While strengthening your knees is an important step in avoiding injuries, another equally important step is taking preventative measures while riding.
+While strengthening your knees is an essential step in avoiding injuries, another equally important step is taking preventative measures while riding.
 Use the following two suggestions in conjunction with the strength training, and you’ll be well equipped to protect your knees.

 Wear a knee brace.
-Knee braces for motocross and woods riders are specifically designed to lessen the impact of jolt and shock on the riders’ knees.
+Braces for motocross and woods riders are specifically designed to lessen the impact of jolt and shock on the riders’ knees.
 They come available in a variety of different materials (metal, carbon fiber, plastic, to name a few), colors, and sizes.
 I recommend you always have a pair on while riding.

 Stretch.
-Warm up the muscles in your quadriceps and hamstrings shortly before you get on the bike.
+Warm-up the muscles in your quadriceps and hamstrings shortly before you get on the bike.
 Stretched muscles help loosen the tension, which in turn lessens the impact of the jolt to the knee.
 Good stretches to use include the hamstring stretch, quad stretch, inner-thigh stretch, and lunge stretch.